 Directions to Eaton Saddle Trailhead: Eaton Saddle Trailhead, Mount Wilson Red Box Road, Mt Lowe Rd, Altadena, CA 91001

-There are two parking lots in this.
-Be aware that this is the parking lot to other popular trails close by, so parking spaces are limited.
+There are two parking lots here.
+Be aware that this is the parking lot to other popular trails close by, so parking is limited.

-The trailhead starts by walking down the Mt Lowe Fire Road.
+Begin the adventure by walking down Mt Lowe Fire Road.

 There used to be an amphitheater you could spot from this road, but it burned down years ago.

 Further up, I was greeted by the Mueller Tunnel.
 It was built back in 1942 and goes about 100 yards in.